The High-Temperature Limit of the SM(EFT): Cross checks

 \subsection{Gauge independence}

 The results presented in section~\ref{sec:results} were obtained in the Feynman gauge.
-However, as a consistency check of our computations, we have also performed some calculations in arbitrary $R_\xi$ gauge, and tested that physical quantities are independent of $\xi$~\footnote{Right before the submission of this work, Ref.~\cite{bernardo2025higherdimensionaloperatorsfinitetemperatureaffect} appeared on the arXiv and shows gauge dependence canceling in the Abelian Higgs model.}.
+However, as a consistency check of our computations, we have also performed some calculations in arbitrary $R_\xi$ gauge, and tested that the WCs in the physical basis (which themselves are directly related to physical quantities) are independent of $\xi$~\footnote{Right before the submission of this work, Ref.~\cite{Bernardo:2025vkz} appeared on the arXiv and shows gauge dependence canceling in the Abelian Higgs model.
+See also Ref.~\cite{Balui:2025kat} for a recent discussion of gauge dependence in the functional approach.}.

 We have paid particular attention to the computation of $c_{\phi^6}$, since Ref.~\cite{Croon:2020cgk} found that the one-loop matching of this parameter was seemingly gauge dependent.
 As it was also correctly anticipated there, the problem stems from the fact that certain redundant interactions contribute to this parameter upon field redefinitions; see Eq.~\eqref{eq:redefinitions}.
 Indeed, in $R_\xi$ gauge and considering only SM contributions ensuing from bosonic loops, the matching conditions are given by: